farre/midas/README.md

 Midas has been tested with the following GDB versions
 - GDB 9.2, GDB 11.1 and [GDB built from source](https://www.sourceware.org/gdb/current/)
+- rr 5.5.0: seeing as how this uses the GDB remote serial protocol, earlier versions should probably be fine

 ## Launch configuration